Updated January 21, 2021

 - Get your car road-trip ready.
 Breakdowns are always a hassle, and you don’t want to be stranded during the coronavirus pandemic.
 Find a trusted mechanic nearby at AAA.com/repair.

-For those hoping to plan a trip in the West this year, here are links to COVID-19 travel information for each state:
+For those hoping to plan a trip in the West, here are links to COVID-19 travel information for each state:

 For more information and to get started planning a future trip, visit AAA.com/Travel.
 AAA advises that the decision to travel is a personal one that must be made by the individual.